Smarter sustainable cities

 - Bachelor of Science Advanced

-- Bachelor of Urban and Environmental Planning (Honours)
+- Bachelor of Urban and Environmental Planning (Nathan Campus)

 Our world-class research around urban planning and development, renewable energy and storage, intelligent infrastructure, quality places and transforming communities, smart cities, coastal resilience and urban water, align closely with the United Nations Sustainable Development Goal 11: Sustainable Cities and Communities.